tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

 Explain to students that it can be observed that model´s accuracy is better than the one obtained using decision trees (`0.89`), in combination to the confusion matrix results and the precision and recall values, we could conclude that using random forest is better to predict fraudulent loan applications.

-* The features importance is retrieved from the random forest model using the `feature_importances_` attribute, finally the top 10 most important features are displayed.
+* The features importance is retrieved from the random forest model using the `feature_importances_` attribute.
+Finally, the top 10 most important features are displayed.

   ![Top 10 important features](Images/stu-random-forest-2.png)

-Finally, ask a couple of students about their insights in the _Analysis Questions_ sections.
-You can comment on the following about each question.
+Engage the class by calling on a couple of students to share their insights in the _Analysis Questions_ section.
+Guidance is provided below.

-* **Question 1:** Would you trust in this model to deploy a fraud detection solution in a bank?
+* **Question 1:** Would you trust this model to deploy a fraud detection solution in a bank?

-  * **Sample Answer:** Model's accuracy is better than using decision trees, so if we want to deploy a fraud detection solution for loans in a Bank, we would trust in random forest more than in decision trees.
+  * **Sample Answer:** This model's accuracy is better than using decision trees, so if we want to deploy a fraud detection solution for loans in a bank, we would trust in random forest more than in decision trees.

-* **Question 2:** What are your insights about the top 10 most importance features?
+* **Question 2:** What are your insights about the top 10 most important features?

-  * **Sample Answer:** It seems that the Bank is not relevant for the model, so we can create a new random forest model by only taking these top 10 features.
+  * **Sample Answer:** It seems that the bank is not relevant for the model, so we can create a new random forest model by only taking these top 10 features.
 Also, for piloting this model in a business environment, we will only need to fetch new data about these 10 features.

 Answer any questions before moving on.